 3. Decide on the most appropriate journal before writing

 I did not have a target journal in mind when the first and second drafts were written.
 However, to find the most appropriate journal, I listed all the journals according to the papers I had read on photo identification and sea turtle population studies.
 Not all journals were suitable due to the aims and scope of the journal.
-Some required paying a publication fee, which I could not afford.
+Some required paying a publication fee, which was more than what I could afford.
 It was also important to consider the target audience.
 When I finally found one, I realised I had to rewrite after reading the guidelines for authors.
 All the sentences had to be rewritten in first person, not third person.
 There were also changes to made to the format of the draft.
 That really took time, as it was not easy to change from third-person to first-person writing.
 Therefore, one thing that I would do if I write a paper again is to first decide on the journal I target to submit.

 4. Don’t work on the manuscript forever, just submit it to the journal, together with a cover letter.